eth-protocol-fellows/protocol-studies/docs/eps/week8-dev.md

 # Study Group Week 8 | Consensus client architecture

-Week 7 development track is an insight into Ethereum execution layer client codebase, explaining its architecture and highlighting novel approaches.
+The Week 8 research track provides an look into Ethereum consensus layer client codebase, explaining its architecture and functions.

-on [Wednesday, April 8, 7PM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-china-shanghai-ny-new-york-city-japan-tokyo-australia-sydney-india-delhi-argentina-buenos-aires/apr-1-2024/3pm). (note that this is 3 hours later than the default time)
+Join the presentation by [Paul Harris](https://twitter.com/rolfyone) from Consensys Teku on [Wednesday, April 8, 7PM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-china-shanghai-ny-new-york-city-japan-tokyo-australia-sydney-india-delhi-argentina-buenos-aires/apr-1-2024/3pm).
+(Note that this is 3 hours later than the default time)

 The talk will be streamed live on [StreamEth](https://streameth.org/65cf97e702e803dbd57d823f/epf_study_group) and [Youtube](https://www.youtube.com/@ethprotocolfellows/streams), links will be provided before the call in the [Discord server](https://discord.gg/addwpQbhpq).
 Discord also serves for the discussion and questions during the stream.